Ruffy Biazon: House of Representatives (2001–2010)

-Biazon funded his multi-year program through his congressional budget and partnered with NGOs, such as Gearing up for Internet Literacy and Access for Students (GILAS), to enhance project efficiency and transparency.
-Notably, he facilitated the relocation of informal settlers along the Philippine National Railways to a site within Muntinlupa instead of nearby provinces, overcoming significant challenges through community engagement and information campaigns.
-His successful management of these projects and focus on key district needs earned him re-election and praise from the Department of Education for his contributions to education.

 2010 senatorial bid

 Being term-limited as a congressman, Biazon ran for senator in 2010 under the Liberal Party ticket.
 His father was also term-limited as senator and had decided to run for congressman of Muntinlupa.
-However, he lost, placing 14th, while his father was successful, succeeding him.
+He lost, placing 14th, while his father was successful, succeeding him.

 Bureau of Customs (2011–2013)

 On September 14, 2011, Biazon was appointed by President Benigno S. Aquino III as Commissioner of the Bureau of Customs after then-commissioner Angelito Alvarez formally resigned.
 Two days later he formally accepted the position and assumed his position as commissioner on September 16, 2011.
+In BuCor, Biazon supported anti-corruption reforms and compliance with international standards on customs administration.
 On December 2, 2013, Biazon resigned from his position.

-In BuCor, he pursued reforms to not only address the perennial problem of smuggling and corruption within the bureau but also led the advocacy to make Philippine Customs compliant with international standards on customs administration.
-He initiated programs to transform the BuCor through a three-pronged program—modernization of tools and equipment, modernization of policies, and development of human resources.

 House of Representatives (2016–2022)

-As his father decided not to seek reelection, he decided to run for a return to Congress in 2016.
+As his father decided not to seek reelection, Biazon decided to run for a return to Congress in 2016.
 Allied with Mayor Jaime Fresnedi, he was successful that year, defeating Ronnie Ricketts.
 He was then reelected for a second consecutive term in 2019.

 Mayor of Muntinlupa (2022–present)

 Biazon (right) with Congressman Jaime Fresnedi (left) and former Senator Kiko Pangilinan (center) at the Muntinlupa City Hall in 2025.

-Biazon ran for Mayor of Muntinlupa in 2022, with incumbent vice mayor Artemio Simundac as his running mate, switching places with incumbent mayor Jaime Fresnedi, who was term-limited.
+Biazon ran for Mayor of Muntinlupa in 2022 to succeed term-limited incumbent mayor Jaime Fresnedi, with incumbent vice mayor Artemio Simundac as his running mate.
 He ran under One Muntinlupa, a newly-launched local party.
-He won the mayoralty race in a landslide victory.
+He won the mayoralty race.

-In August 2024, One Muntinlupa announced that Biazon would run for reelection as mayor in 2025.
-He ran unopposed and was proclaimed the winner on May 13, 2025.
+Biazon ran for re-election unopposed and was proclaimed the winner on May 13, 2025.
 On May 30, Biazon was convicted by the Sandiganbayan of graft in a case of the PDAF scam involving in public funds when he was a congressman and was sentenced to up to 10 years' imprisonment.

+On November 21, 2025, Biazon was appointed chairperson of the Regional Peace and Order Council-National Capital Region (RPOC-NCR).